iopipe/turtle/docs/nodejs.md

 IOpipe simplifies the consumption and integration of web services.
-The NodeJS SDK allows the chaining of web service / HTTP requests, local functions, and pipescripts.
+The NodeJS SDK allows the chaining of web service / HTTP requests, local functions, and kernels.

-Pipescripts are portable javascript snippets that take a single string argument and return a string.
-These pipescripts may be written and used locally, shared amongst the community, or shared privately within a team.
+Kernels are portable javascript snippets that take a single string argument and return a string.
+These kernels may be written and used locally, shared amongst the community, or shared privately within a team.

-Because pipescripts define their input and output types, it is easy for developers to discover and build request/response workflows which automatically build API requests and transform responses.
+Because kernels define their input and output types, it is easy for developers to discover and build request/response workflows which automatically build API requests and transform responses.